Amaroq-Clearwater/BLAKER/README.txt

 In default 60 DPI, it's about 20 KiB (after compression) in an A4 sheet (this is not a joke).

+You can choose the higher dot density, but it might cause reading failure.

 ## Restrictions

 - Up to 99 pages can be printed.